minvws/nl-kat-coordination/docs/source/technical_design/debuggingtroubleshooting.rst

 Check in the user interface if the users have permission to perform scans and are part of an organization.

 The current usermodel also needs a superuser that is part of an organization.
 Normally this is set automagically.
 With several organizations in your instance the superuser might end up alone.
-This must be corrected through the django interface, in which the superuser can be added to the organization.
+This must be corrected through the Django interface, in which the superuser can be added to the organization.

-You can reach the django admin interface through /admin on the rocky instance.
-While you are there, do check the `hardening settings <https://docs.openkat.nl/technical_design/hardening.html>`_ if you have not already done so.
+You can reach the Django admin interface through ``/admin`` on the rocky instance.
+While you are there, do check the :ref:`Production: Hardening OpenKAT` page if you have not already done so.